 And I think there’s going to be some real recognition on, what works, what works.
 This is really an opportunity that, for a faculty, I can put a lot of the courses stuff up there, and then I can really sit back and then take advantage of the coaching of the engagement with the students.
 And that’s, for the most part, at least the professors that I’ve ever been around.
 Um, that’s really what they like. they really like to engage with the students and they like to teach.
 And so if technology can start to lessen the burden on them, I think everybody’s going to be better off for it.

 Joe Gottlieb (39:38):

 I agree.
-Well, I think that’s a good place to close great stuff, Wayne, thanks so much for joining me today and thanks to our guests for joining us as well, have a great day, and we’ll look forward to hosting you again at a next higher digital coffee talk.
+Well, I think that’s a good place to close great stuff, Wayne, thanks so much for joining me today and thanks to our guests for joining us as well, have a great day, and we’ll look forward to hosting you again for another Higher Digital podcast.